We have information you must know before you buy the Tiburon.

 And when you look into the rearview mirror, you see the high spoiler to remind you that the Tiburon is at least trying to be cool.
 It does block visibility out the rear, which might be inconvenient because if you're always revving the engine to redline, you might want to keep an eye out for the cops.

-The gearbox, called the ZF, is good, but the shifts aren't so sharp because the lever has a long throw and the linkage isn't as tight as it might be.
-However the clutch action is smooth, especially on the upshifts, and that compensates a bit for the long throw; so overall, the upshifts work.
+The gearbox, from German manufacturer ZF, is good, but the shifts aren't so sharp because the lever has a long throw and the linkage isn't as tight as it might be.
+However, the clutch action is smooth, especially on the upshifts, and that compensates a bit for the long throw.
+So overall, the upshifts work.

 We can't say the same for the downshifts, at least not with heel-and-toe downshifting, because the gas pedal is quite a bit lower than the brake pedal.
-So you can't fit the toe of your foot on the brake pedal and your heel on the gas.
+So you can't fit the toe of your foot on the brake pedal and easily blip the throttle at the same time.
 As serious as Hyundai was about the track-tuned suspension, it's surprising they missed something simple like the pedal position for sporty downshifting.

-We got a chance to test out the brakes, running the Tiburon SE hard on a downhill run to the Pacific Ocean through Malibu's canyons.
+We got a chance to test out the brakes, pushing the Tiburon SE hard on a downhill run to the Pacific Ocean through Malibu's canyons.
 The SE's larger rotors (12-inch diameter front, compared to 11-inch on the other Tiburons) are cross-drilled for cooling, the first time Hyundai has tried this technology that's not uncommon to high-performance cars.
-The SE won't stop like, say, the BMW Z4 M Coupe we recently tested; but the brakes are good and solid, and don't forget we're talking about a $22,000, four-seat sports car here.
+The brakes are good and solid for a car in this class.

-The freshened 2007 Hyundai Tiburon is a stylish four-seat sports car that can be bought for $17,000 to $22,000.
-Its competition is the Mitsubishi Eclipse and Mazda RX-8, which cost about $4000 and $6000 more, respectively.
-The Tiburon comes with either a four-cylinder or V6 engine; even with the V6, the power is modest but the exhaust note sporty.
+The 2008 Hyundai Tiburon is a stylish four-seat sports car that can be bought for $18,000 to $23,000.
+Its competition is the Mitsubishi Eclipse, which starts at about $2000 more.
+The Tiburon comes with either a four-cylinder or V6 engine; even with the V6, the power is modest but the exhaust note is sporty.
 The transmission, suspension, brakes and bucket seats are all good.
 If you want a new sports car but don't want to spend a lot, the Tiburon is worth considering.